jbcodeforce/aws-studies/docs/infra/networking.md

 When We create a load balancer, we must choose whether to make it an internal load balancer or an internet-facing load balancer.

-Internet-facing load balancer have public IP addresses.
+Internet-facing load balancers have public IP addresses.
 The DNS name of an internet-facing load balancer is publicly resolvable to the public IP addresses of the nodes.
-Internal load balancer have only private IP addresses.
+Internal load balancers have only private IP addresses.
 Internal load balancers can only route requests from clients with access to the VPC of the load balancer.

 ![2](./images/elb-scheme.png)

 **Figure 23: Public and private ELBs**

 For certain needs, it also support stickness cookie to route to the same EC2 instance.
-ELB has security group defined for HTTP and HTTPS traffic coming from the internet, but the EC2 security group defines HTTP traffic to the ELB only.
+ELB has security group defined for HTTP and HTTPS traffic coming from the internet, and the EC2 security group defines HTTP traffic to the ELB only.

 Four types of ELB supported: